The writer received a complimentary hotel stay and meals during her visit to Cape May.

 All opinions are her own.

 Cape May is one of New Jersey’s undeniable treasures.
-The history and the mix of New Orleans meets Key West right in our tiny state, truly making it a very rare and special place.
+The history and the mix of New Orleans meets Key West right in our tiny state, truly makes it a very rare and special place.
 And, if Cape May is the treasure, the Virginia Hotel is one of its crown jewels.

 You will not be able to fight the feeling that you have stepped back in time as you ascend the stairs to the front porch and through the heavy wooden doors of this beautifully restored building that dates back to 1879.

 All weekend I kept thinking Jack Nicholson was going to sidle up next to me at the bar and Llyod would be there to fetch him a bourbon.